jurocknsail/yncrea-cloudcomputing/docs/kubernetes.md

         -   `deployment.yaml`
         -   `service.yaml`
         -   `configmap.yaml`

+    - Put the file [secret.yaml](./files/kubernetes/secret.yaml) in your Chart's templates directory along side other files.

+        !!! info
+            This is the secret we created manually before, now provisionned as a k8s ressource file for automation purpose !

-    - Edit the `deployment.yaml` to reports the changes done previously to get the env variables from the Configmap and the Secret.
+    - Edit the `deployment.yaml` file (if not done already) to report the changes done previously (when we used `kubectl edit` commands) to get the env variables from the Configmap and the Secret.

     - In the `Chart` folder (`src/helm/chart/yncrea-hellomicro`), download and put :
         -   [Chart.yaml](./files/kubernetes/Chart.yaml)